loosolab/Datenanalyse-2021/wp1/README.md

 ```Bash
 python -m ipykernel install --user --name [name_of_your_env] --display-name “[displayed_name]”
 ```
-- At last start a new Jupyter Noteboot
+- At last start a new Jupyter Notebook

 ## Input Files